Build to Rent in

 "In August 2022, the government introduced legislation that took the first step towards unlocking Build to Rent in New Zealand, with the introduction of a Build to Rent asset class and the restoration of interest deductibility for that asset class.
 This bill passed into law in March of 2023."

-Housing Minister Hon Dr Woods publicly stated at Property Council New Zealand’s March 2023 conference that their Build to Rent taskforce had been “instrumental with their advice to the Government”.
+Housing Minister at the time, Hon Dr Woods, publicly stated at Property Council New Zealand’s March 2023 conference that their Build to Rent taskforce had been “instrumental with their advice to the Government”.

 Next Steps